NOWUM/open-energy-data-server/docs/source/getting_started.md

 ```bash
 pip install -r requirements.txt
 ```
+The crawlers need a config file to run.
+On the default setup this can be done by renaming the config_example.py file in the /crawler/config directory to config.py.

 Next, you can run all crawlers by running:

 WARNING: This will take a long time and consume a lot of resources.
 It is recommended to run over the weekend or indivudually.